amosavian/FileProvider/README.md

 This Swift library provide a swifty way to deal with local and remote files and directories in same way.
 This library provides implementaion of WebDav and SMB/CIFS (incomplete) and local files.

-All functions are async recalls and it wont block your main thread.
+All functions are async calls and it wont block your main thread.

 ## Installation